CHAPTER 1. General Provisions, Secs. 6300-6306

 (c) The length of time since the most recent act of abuse is not, by itself, determinative.
 The court shall consider the totality of the circumstances in determining whether to grant or deny a petition for relief

 6302.
-A notice of hearing under this part shall notify the respondent that if he or she does not attend the hearing, the court may make orders against him or her that could last up to five years.
+A notice of hearing under this part shall notify the respondent that, if the respondent does not attend the hearing, the court may make orders against the respondent that could last up to five years.

-(a) It is the function of a support person to provide moral and emotional support for a person who alleges he or she is a victim of domestic violence.
-The person who alleges that he or she is a victim of domestic violence may select any individual to act as a support person.
+6303. (a) It is the function of a support person to provide moral and emotional support for a person who alleges to be a victim of domestic violence.
+The person who alleges to be a victim of domestic violence may select any individual to act as a support person.
 No certification, training, or other special qualification is required for an individual to act as a support person.
-The support person shall assist the person in feeling more confident that he or she will not be injured or threatened by the other party during the proceedings where the person and the other party must be present in close proximity.
+The support person shall assist the person in feeling more confident that the person will not be injured or threatened by the other party during the proceedings where the person and the other party must be present in close proximity.
 The support person is not present as a legal adviser and shall not give legal advice.

 (b) A support person shall be permitted to accompany either party to any proceeding to obtain a protective order, as defined in Section 6218.
 Where the party is not represented by an attorney, the support person may sit with the party at the table that is generally reserved for the party and the party’s attorney.